eegg/school-policies-and-procedures/src/safeguarding.rst

 Dealing with allegations against staff
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the *Child Protection Officer* is approached by anyone with an accusation of *Abuse* against a *Team Member*, he will:
+When |The Child Protection Officer| is approached by anyone with an accusation of abuse_ against a *Team Member*, he will:

 * Refer it immediately to:

   * *Social Services*
   * Ofsted
-  * if the accusee is the *Manager*: Children Schools and Families
+  * if the accusee is |The Setting Manager|: Children Schools and Families

-* Request of the *Manager* that the accusee is suspended, on the same pay rate, from entering |The Setting|,
+* Request of |The Setting Manager| that the accusee is suspended, on the same pay rate, from entering |The Setting|,